andriy-cherniavskyi/lampa-comfy/README.md

 - /: Browse and filter products.
 Add products to the cart.
 - /cart: View and manage products in the cart.
 Place an order using the order form.
+- /login: Login using any fake user data from `https://dummyjson.com/users`.
+- /signup: Create a new user.
+(Adding a new user will not add it into the server.
+It will simulate a POST request and will return the new created user with a new id)

 ## Technologies Used